-Melvin J. and Suzannah Wright Memorial Fund
+Melvin J. and Suzannah Wright Memorial Fund Given to a student who exhibits financial need.

-Bruce Young Memorial Scholarship

-Given to a student with high ethical
+Bruce Young Memorial Scholarship Given to a student with high ethical standards who exhibits financial need.

-standards who exhibits financial need.
+Charles Young Family Scholarship Given to a student who exhibits financial need.